Hareem2134/GastronomiaElysium/README.md

 - `npm run db:push` - Push database schema changes
 - `npm run check` - Type checking

-The application is structured for easy deployment to platforms like Replit, Vercel, or any Node.js hosting environment with PostgreSQL support.
+The application is structured for easy deployment to platforms like Vercel, or any Node.js hosting environment with PostgreSQL support.
 The monorepo structure keeps client, server, and shared code organized while maintaining type safety across the entire stack.

 ## Recent Changes